status-im/status-network-monorepo/status-network-contracts/docs/staking-reward-distributor/leave-mechanism.md

 When a vault calls `leave()`:

 - The vault is immediately marked as having left (`hasLeft = true`)
-- Accrued Karma rewards are transferred to the owner immediately
 - Staking tokens (SNT) are only transferred if `lockUntil <= block.timestamp`

 ### No Incentive to Leave Early